Kreolwolf1/factory-nodejs/node.js tutorials/errorHandling/readme.md

     console.log('The end');
 ```

-Now when you have executed this code with Node.js, you will get an output that is similar to this one:
+Now when you have executed this code with Node.js, you will get output that is similar to this:

 ```
     node app.js